fuqiong-yrym/Custom-Tensorflow-MaskRCNN-for-Boxer-Gloves-Detection/README.md

 # Training on Google Cloud:

-Upload the prepared TFRecods, Label_map, refining checkpoint and config file to the bucket of google cloud.
-I chose Tensorflow version 1.12 on google cloud for training and evaluation.
-Mask rcnn model has higher detection accuracy but needs longer time to train, the training time is ~ 4 hours for this example.
+A set of files need to be uploaded to the bucket of google cloud before you start to train, such as the prepared TFRecods, label_map, refining checkpoint and config file, etc. I chose Tensorflow version 1.12 on google cloud for training and evaluation.
+Mask rcnn model has higher detection accuracy but needs longer time to train, the training time is ~ 4 hours on GPU for this example.
 The training was stopped at ~ 145000 steps when the loss stablizes itself.

 # Frozen detection graph: